.png)

 What rice and curry actually means

 Sri Lanka's food culture does not translate easily into the shorthand that travels.
-"Rice and curry" is a specific, codified eating format in Sri Lanka — not a bowl of steamed rice with a single sauce ladled over it, but a spread of multiple curries, each distinct in protein, vegetable, and spice profile, served alongside a cluster of side preparations: sambols, pickles, dried fish.
+"Rice and curry" is a specific, codified eating format in Sri Lanka, not a bowl of steamed rice with a single sauce ladled over it, but a spread of multiple curries, each distinct in protein, vegetable, and spice profile, served alongside a cluster of side preparations: sambols, pickles, dried fish.
 The rice arrives at the centre, the dishes surround it, and the meal is assembled by the diner.
 It is, in the Sri Lankan context, both everyday and ceremonial.

 HOPPERS holds that format seriously.
-The curries are made with Maldive fish, the shaved, sun-dried bonito that functions in Sri Lankan cooking much as dashi does in Japanese cuisine — as the invisible umami anchor beneath coconut-milk gravies and black pepper heat.
+The curries are made with Maldive fish, the shaved, sun-dried bonito that functions in Sri Lankan cooking much as dashi does in Japanese cuisine, as the invisible umami anchor beneath coconut-milk gravies and black pepper heat.
 That detail matters: it is the difference between Sri Lankan curry and a generic South Asian approximation.
 The rice served here combines basmati and Japanese short-grain, a practical and quietly smart decision that bridges Sri Lankan tradition and Tokyo's eating habits without abandoning either.

 Chef Karam Sethi, whose London operation gave HOPPERS its name and its reputation, carries a documented commitment to spice as knowledge rather than spectacle.
-The OAD Casual Europe guide has ranked the London flagship at #201 for 2024 and listed it as Highly Recommended in 2023 , signals that place this in a peer set defined by cooking rigour at accessible price points, not by tasting-menu theatre.
+The OAD Casual Europe guide has ranked the London flagship at #201 for 2024 and listed it as Highly Recommended in 2023, signals that place this in a comparable set defined by cooking rigour at accessible price points, not by tasting-menu theatre.
 For reference, the Tokyo outpost sits at ¥¥, making it one of the more accessibly priced foreign-cuisine addresses in a city where L'Effervescence and Sézanne operate well above that register.

 Sri Lankan cuisine in Tokyo's foreign-food context